 Ooredoo had reached a mobile subscriber base of 4.3 million.
 The quality of its 3G network services had contributed to almost doubling the number of customers in the first half of 2015.
-The quarterly results from Ooredoo indicates that it’s Myanmar venture is in profit, but is lagging behind its main rival Telenor.
-MPT also has teamed up with two Japanese firms to expand its services, and reportedly has some 11 million subscribers.
+The quarterly results from Ooredoo indicate that it’s Myanmar venture is in profit, but is lagging behind its main rival Telenor.
+MPT also has teamed up with two Japanese firms to expand its services and reportedly has some 11 million subscribers.

 CATV Operators Donate Fiber Optic Cables to Jamaican Government